Jakobeha/treescript/README.md

 A language printer is the opposite of a language parser - it's a command-line program which reads AST data for a language and outputs it's source text.

-### Server
+### Library

-A server is provides additonal functions for TreeScript programs.
-The functions may or may not be for a particular langugage - e.g. they can include a function which takes a method identifier and provides its definition, or an additional math function.
+A library provides additonal functions for TreeScript programs.
+Each function may or may not be for a particular langugage - e.g. it could be a function which takes a method identifier and provides its definition, or an additional math function.
+Each function is prefixed with the library's name - e.g. if the library `Base` wanted to provide the function `Add`, it would be referenced in code by `#Base_Add`.

-A server consists of a command-line program and a server specification.
+A library consists of extra C code and a library specification.

-### Server Program
+### Library Code

-When a TreeScript program includes a function which isn't builtin, it looks for a server which provides the function.
-If it finds a server, it runs its command-line program, inputting the current context, the function name, and each argument as AST data (the current context consists of the program's command-line argument path, and the index of the syntax tree which is being processed when the function is called.
-The context would be important e.g. if the program wanted to lookup the body of a class whose name was passed as an argument).
+A library is implemented in C code.
+Every library has one file, `interface.h` - for each of its functions, this header defines a corresponding C function, `value call_<library name>_<function name>(value* args);` (the type `value` is declared in `../types.h`, which the interface should `#include`).
+When a TreeScript program encounters a function, it calls the defined C function, inputting each argument as a `value`.

-### Server Specification
+### Library Specification

-The server specification declares all the functions the server provides.
-Each function has a name.
-Functions can take any number of arguments - they can even take variable arguments.
+The library specification declares all the functions the library provides.
+(Like each AST node in a language specification) each function has a name and number of arguments.
+The name must consist of only uppercase letters, lowercase letters, and numbers, and it should be CamelCase.

-A server doesn't need to fully implement a function it provides - it can return "undefined" for some inputs (e.g. if the wrong number of arguments is provided) - although it must declare all functions it implements.

-Multiple servers can provide the same function, and the TreeScript program will keep trying each server (in undefined order) until it gets a result.
-If no servers return a result, the TreeScript program will fail.

 ---